Jewelry Photography: A Bitter Journey

 If SLR could produce astounding jewelry images, online retailers like yourself would have definitely clicked your way through burgeoning sales, but this is not the case.
 Revisiting their SLR camera after weeks of disappointment often results in another heartbreak.

 2. Feeling hopeless, you decide to take a trip back to the store and ask for assistance.
 The camera store guy is a savvy salesman who ends up selling you a more expensive lens.
-Again, you go back to the office and try on the new lens as more coloured precious stones await to be photographed.
+Again, you go back to the office and try on the new lens as more colored precious stones await to be photographed.

 The outcome triggers another frustration because although the photos are slightly better, achieving consistent results in matters of jewelry photography is a challenge.

-The realisation of spending more money for an unsatisfactory purchase would have to be ignored at first as high-quality jewelry pictures will provide potential clients with a perfect visual experience.
+The realization of spending more money for an unsatisfactory purchase would have to be ignored at first as high-quality jewelry pictures will provide potential clients with a perfect visual experience.
 Hence, the journey continues, this time with twice the effort and hours in applying different photography techniques and watching different jewelry photography tutorial.
 You thought there was no more reason to fail, right?
 Wrong.

 3. Some would think that the more they invest in expensive photography equipment, the more guaranteed the results will be.
 In reality, this is bad for business.
 One of the online retailers we have talked to was very honest when she told about her similar experience.
 After trying the power of mid-range SLR and other techniques, she decided to go the full mile and invest in photography setups, image stacking, camera supplies, and advanced lighting equipment.
 Indeed, the positive results were noticeable as jewelry images began to appear vibrant and emotive; however, producing such results and repeating it every photo shoot had become a tedious job.